tronprotocol/documentation/English_Documentation/TRON_Protocol/TRON_Wallet_RPC-API.md

 14.4 Returns
 AssetIssueList: AssetIssueContract list containing information on all issued tokens.
 14.5 Function
-Query of list of all issued tokens.
+Query list of all issued tokens.
 Display of all issued tokens for user’s reference.

 ## 15. Query of tokens issued by a given account
 15.1 Interface statement